Using Labels on Workboards

 Part Group and Work Order Labels:

-To add a new label to parts on a work order from the Work Parts page, click the ^ icon next to Move Parts, then select Group/Serialize Parts.
+To add a new Label to parts on a Work Order from the Work Parts page, click the "Worker with Gear" Work Parts icon.

-In the dialog box that opens, you can add the work order parts to an existing part group and assign a part count to the group.
-The tag icon next to the part count allows you to select an existing label or create a new one.
+In the Work Parts dialog box, clicking the "+" plus sign icon next to the Work Order Number allows you to select an existing Label or create a new one.

-To create a new label, click the + icon, type a name, select a color to associate with the part group, and click Save.
-The new label will then be available in the dropdown list.
+To create a new Label, click the "boxed plus sign" icon, type a name, select a color to associate with the Work Order, and click SAVE.
+The new Label will then be available in the drop-down list.

-Select the label and click Save.
-The label will now travel with the work order group through the remainder of the process.
+Select the Label and click Save.
+The Label will now travel with the Part Group through the remainder of the Process.

 Work Order Part Grouping On a Work Order: